guilhermenicolini/core-api/README.md

     }))
   }
 ```
-This adapter pass the following properties to Middleware:
+This adapter pass the following order properties to Middleware:
 - body
+- query
 - params
 - cookies (only signed using COOKIE_SECRET environment variable)
 - headers